Last Updated: July 21, 2022

-With the introduction of mechanical MT cleaving by Phenix FO at OFC 2015 along with the existing laser cleaving options already on the market from Sagitta and Domaille we thought it might a good idea to line them up next one another and compare the differences.
+With the introduction of mechanical MT cleaving by Phenix FO at OFC 2015 along with the existing laser cleaving options already on the market from Sagitta and Domaille we thought it might a good idea to line them up next to one another and compare the differences.

-Sagitta introduced the first generation Comet laser cleavers in 2006 and created a platform addressing bare fiber (single & ribbon), single ferrule (single & multimode as well as large core 220/1000nm fibers), and multi-fiber ferrule (MT) to be cleaved with a single CO2 laser beam at approx. 60-200um above the ferrule-tip.
+Sagitta introduced the first generation Comet laser cleavers in 2006 and created a platform addressing bare fiber (single & ribbon), single ferrule (single & multimode as well as large core 220/1000nm fibers), and multi-fiber ferrule (MT) to be cleaved with a single CO2 laser beam at approx. 60-200um above the ferrule tip.

-Low profile cleavers reduce lapping film, right or wrong?
+Do low-profile cleavers reduce lapping film, right or wrong?

 The latest generation of single fiber cleaving comes in the Comet SSP.
-It uses a bi-directional laser beam which allows for ultra-low profile cleaves at 30-35um above the ferrule-tip, reshaping the fiber and removing almost all epoxy.
-By selecting single fiber pre-domed connectors, this laser cleaver allows cleaved connectors to be taken straight to a single final polish step when using a stable high quality polisher.
-In production however we have found a 3um silicon carbide ‘half’ step is needed to help clean the ferrule before the final step.
+It uses a bi-directional laser beam which allows for ultra-low profile cleaves at 30-35um above the ferrule tip, reshaping the fiber and removing almost all epoxy.
+By selecting single fiber pre-domed connectors, this laser cleaver allows cleaved connectors to be taken straight to a single final polish step when using a stable high-quality polisher.
+In production, however, we have found a 3um silicon carbide ‘half’ step is needed to help clean the ferrule before the final step.
 This means the removal of all diamond film polishing steps and thus will result in a significant cost reduction on polishing material while also improving capacity and yield.

 SMA connector application